The Wave Trace and Birkhoff Billiards: Proof of Theorem

 \subsection{Clockwise orbits}

-In Lemma \ref{clockwise int points}, it was shown that there are precisely $4$ counterclockwise orbits connecting $x = x_0$ to $y$ in $j$ reflections and approximately one rotation.
-The only constraint on $x$ and $y$ was that they were confined to a $O(j^{-4})$ neighborhood of the diagonal of the boundary.
+From Lemma \ref{clockwise int points}, we saw that there were precisely $4$ counterclockwise orbits connecting $x = x_0$ to $y$ in $j$ reflections and approximately one rotation.
+The only constraint on $x$ and $y$ was that they were confined to an $O(j^{-4})$ neighborhood of the diagonal of the boundary.
 By reflecting $\Omega$ through the verticle axis, one obtains another smooth strictly convex domain and the reflections of $x$ and $y$ remain $O(j^{-4})$ close to the diagonal of the boundary.
 Hence, the same procedure produces exactly $4$ counterclockwise orbits of $j$ reflections from $x$ to $y$ making approximately one rotation in the reflected domain.
 Reflecting back through the vertical axis carries these $4$ orbits to clockwise orbits in the original domain.
 This completes the proof of Theorem \ref{8 orbit lemma}.